Introduction

 To manually calculate the days until August 10, follow these steps:

-- Now, Add full months between now and July: Include all days in intervening months.
-Because of that, 4.
-Which means Add days in August up to the 10th: Simply add 10.
-5. Adjust for leap years: If the current year is a leap year and February is included in the count, add an extra day.
+- Plus, Add full months between now and July: Include all days in intervening months.
+Which means 2.
+Count remaining days in the current month: Subtract today's date from the total days in the current month.
+On top of that, 5.
+Think about it: Add days in August up to the 10th: Simply add 10.
+Adjust for leap years: If the current year is a leap year and February is included in the count, add an extra day.

 - Days left in March: 16 (31 - 15)